rajeshvkothari/oom/Internal/Int_Honolulu.md

   -- Unit k3s.service has failed.
   ```

-  Also, check registries.yaml whether it contains the valid YAML format or not. if not then validate that YAML format and run the command as follows:
+  Also, check registries.yaml has a valid YAML format. if not then validate that YAML format and run the following command as follows:

   ```sh
   $ sudo systemctl restart k3s
   ```

-  After running the restart command try to deploy the nonrtric server again.
+  After K3s restart, check whether it install properly or not and try to deploy the nonrtric server again.

 ## Post Deployment Verification Steps

-  Use following steps to verify models are deployed successfully.
+  Use the following steps to verify models are deployed successfully.

 - Verify sdwan model: